 Budget sub-heading Examples of eligible costs 4.1 Salaries of technician staff (gross amounts) Salary payments and other costs directly linked to the salary payments of technician staff assigned by the Lead Beneficiary/Beneficiary for the project purpose.
 4.2 Publications Publication of strategies, handbooks, research reports, etc., not related to visibility actions.
 4.3 Studies, research Evaluations (other than the evaluation of the project), external research, design plans, technical documentation (except in case when both design and execution of works are foreseen within the same project, in such case cost of technical documentation shall be included under the budget subheading 6.
-Infrastructure component), environmental impact assessment of an investment, other external expertise and services related to investments, travel and accommodation for service providers, etc. 4.4 External audit costs Cost of project expenditure verification 4.5 Evaluation costs Evaluation of the project 4.6 Translation, interpreters Translations (written or oral) not related to conferences, meetings and seminars

-4.7 Financial services Bank fees for opening and administrating the account(s) 4.8 Costs of conferences/seminars Services related to organisation and implementation of events or meetings (e.g. rent of venue; catering, interpretation, except for external speakers, which shall be included in BL 4.1 Salaries of technician staff), travel and accommodation for participants and speakers.
+Infrastructure component), travel and accommodation for service providers, etc. 4.4 External audit costs Cost of project expenditure verification 4.5 Evaluation costs Evaluation of the project 4.6 Translation, interpreters Translations (written or oral) not related to conferences, meetings and seminars 4.7 Financial services Bank fees for opening and administrating the account(s) 4.8 Costs of events Services related to organisation and implementation of events or meetings (e.g. rent of venue; catering, interpretation; except for external speakers which shall be included in BL 4.1 Salaries of technician staff), travel and accommodation for participants and speakers.
 4.9 Visibility actions Services on promotion, communication, publicity, information (e.g. design, edit, print, distribution of brochures, leaflets, publications, etc., publishing of promotion articles, inserts in newspapers, press releases, visibility items, etc.), website development, modifications and update.
-4.10 Other (please specify) Notarial services, intellectual property rights, other services related to the project activities.

-- Costs shall be strictly related to the project activities or derive directly from requirements imposed by the IR. - Cost must be specifically incurred for the project, clearly identifiable and not covered - by any other heading of cost. - Costs are eligible if they have been approved in the project budget. - Service costs are subject to applicable public procurement rules and each Lead Beneficiary/Beneficiary is responsible for ensuring that these rules have been respected. - Communication and visibility activities should be properly planned and budgeted at each stage of the project planning.
-These activities shall be in line with the relevant EU information and publicity requirements, set up in the Communication and Visibility Manual for EU External Actions and ENI CBC Communication Guide. - Service Contract cannot be awarded to another project Beneficiary.
+- Costs shall be strictly related to the project activities or derive directly from requirements imposed by the IR. - Cost must be specifically incurred for the project, clearly identifiable and not covered by any other heading of cost. - Costs are eligible if they have been approved in the project budget. - Service costs are subject to applicable public procurement rules and each Lead Beneficiary/Beneficiary is responsible for ensuring that these rules have been respected. - Communication and visibility activities should be properly planned and budgeted at each stage of the project planning.
+These activities shall be in line with the relevant EU information and publicity requirements, set up in the Communication and Visibility Manual for EU External Actions and ENI CBC Communication Guide. - Service Contract cannot be awarded to another project Beneficiary. - Unpaid voluntary work is non-eligible.